Notice of Annual General Meeting

 - that the Nomination Committee, when performing its duties, will fulfil the tasks that rest upon the Nomination Committee under the Swedish Code of Corporate Governance, among other things to supply the company with certain information in order to enable the company to fulfil its information obligation under the code.

-The Board of Directors’ complete proposal according to item 18 and 19 of the agenda and the Nomination Committee’s reasoned statement are available at the company and at the company’s homepage, www.skf.com, and will be sent to shareholders who request this and state their address.
+The Board of Directors’ complete proposal according to item 16 and 17 of the agenda and the Nomination Committee’s reasoned statement are available at the company and at the company’s website, www.skf.com, and will be sent to shareholders who request this and state their address.

 The Board of Directors

-in more than 130 countries and has around 17,000 distributor
+SKF is represented in more than 130 countries and has around 17,000

 ® SKF is a registered trademark of the SKF Group.